 A lovely client had purchased a Dufour 512 located in Charleston, SC - as part of a big move from the West Coast in CA to the East Coast.
-The boat was originally of Dutch registry and named MOKEN after one of the last - if not the only - remaining nomadic seafaring tribe that plies the waters in the Andaman Sea between Myanmar and Thailand.
+The boat was originally of Dutch registry and named MOKEN after one of the last - if not the only - remaining nomadic seafaring tribes that plies the waters in the Andaman Sea between Myanmar and Thailand.
 They are seasonal in nature, taking refuge in stilt housing on the beach during the monsoon and spearfishing over sizable distances using all hand made apparatus - boats, oars, spears - everything.
 Their renown derives from generations of spearfishing - without the aid of masks or googles.
 They have developed eyesight unique in the world.
 They can see 75 feet underwater with the naked eye.
 The owner wanted to celebrate this special group of people.

 The creative brief was pretty straightforward - honor the notionality of the Moken tribe, and make it vibrant and colorful!
 So we set to work researching the culture and art of this unique tribe.
 We put together a portfolio of some sketch notes, and photos related to the tribe, then met with the client to discuss themes.
 A couple of ideas stood out, the hand hewn spears used to fish, and a haunting photo shot from 15' below the water's surface of a tribe member on the hunt for fish.
 These ideas would frame the comp's we developed.